mapanet/NSE/README.md

-# NSE — AMAI Socioeconomic Level INEGI Neighborhoods
+# NSE — AMAI Socioeconomic Level of INEGI Neighborhoods

 This private repository documents the technical pipeline for calculating the AMAI Socioeconomic Level (NSE) at the neighborhood (colonia) level, integrating the following official datasets: